bobertlo/vmd/README.md

 to nested block quotes.

 > Note: Block Quotes next to eachother with empty lines are parsed as a single
 > block quote.
-This is not a style issue, but inherited from the *blackfriday*
+This is not a style issue, but inherited from the
-> parser.
+> *blackfriday.v2* parser.

 ### Code Blocks

-The only output format accepted is the `backtick` format, shown as follows:
+Code blocks will only be emitted in the `backtick` format, shown as follows:

 ``````
 ```